Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End With

-The Index value is automatically assigned as 1, 2, and 3 as running serial numbers.
+The Index value is automatically assigned as running serial numbers (1, 2, 3, and so on).

-The Key value is of String data type, but not used for Column Headers, if needed it can be used.
+The Key value is of the String data type.
+Although it is not typically used for column headers, it can be assigned if needed.

-Text Value is displayed on the control as Column Labels.
+The Text value is what appears on the control as the column label.

-If the Text alignment value is omitted then the Left-alignment (0 - lvwAlignmentLeft) value is taken as default.
-It can be Right Aligned (1 - lvwAlignmentRight) or Center Aligned (2 - lvwAlignmentCenter).
+If the Text alignment property is omitted, the default is Left alignment (0 - lvwAlignmentLeft).
+Alternatively, you can set it to Right alignment (1 - lvwAlignmentRight) or Center alignment (2 - lvwAlignmentCenter).

-After loading the column heading labels the next step is to load the first-row first Column value of the first record.
-Before that, we must initialize the ListItems Object with the following code segment:
+Once the column headings are loaded, the next step is to insert the first record.
+Specifically, we start by loading the first column value of the first row.
+But before doing so, we must initialize the ListItems object with the following code segment:

 'Initialize ListView Control